Title: Ruta De La Obsidiana

 • Dr. Giulia Nuzzo (Dept. of Humanities, University of Salerno, Italy / Centro Studi Americanistici “Circolo Amerinidano”), collaborator of sub-project 3;

 • Dr. Elsa López (Centro Studi Americanistici “Circolo Amerinidano”) director of sub-project 4;

-• Dott.ssa Thea Rossi, (Università degli Studi di Chieti / Centro Studi Americanistici “Circolo Amerindiano”), collaborating of sub-project 4;
+• Dott.ssa Thea Rossi, (Università degli Studi di Chieti / Centro Studi Americanistici “Circolo Amerindiano”), co-director of sub-project 4;

 • Dr. Maria Luisa De Filippo, (Centro Studi Americanistici “Circolo Amerinidano”) coordinator of the cooperation for the development sub-projects.